Bikini Queen Devin Brugman Puts On Busty Display In Impossibly Tiny Cherry Crop Top

 “So gorgeous, you are perfect,” commented a third.

 This is hardly the first time that Devin has proven she looks stunning no matter what she is wearing.
-As The Inquisitr previously reported, the bombshell wowed her audience again yesterday while showing off her incredible figure in a plunging white bikini top that left little to the imagination, and sent her followers into an absolute frenzy.
+As The Inquisitr previously reported, the bombshell wowed her audience again yesterday while showing off her incredible figure in a plunging white bikini top that left little to the imagination and sent her followers into an absolute frenzy.